Héctor Camacho: Popular influence

 During the peak of his career, Camacho became an icon in popular culture.
 He first appeared on Telemundo's Super Sábados, where he joined a musical sketch, "Macho Time", named after his catchphrase.
+In 1976, the novel La guaracha del Macho Camacho by Luis Rafael Sánchez was published.
+The novel is a snapshot of every day life in Puerto Rico in the 70's and though Camacho is not a character per se, his presence is felt throughout as a symbol of the Puerto Rican identity of the time.
 During the 1990s, Camacho appeared in episodes of El Show del Mediodía, performing staged fights with Melwin Cedeño's character, Chevy, el Ponzoñú.

 In 1992, Camacho invited Cedeño to sing a version with him of La Borinqueña before a fight, together with Pedro Guzmán, a fellow comedian/musician.
 The trio's publicity stunt drew strong criticism at the time.
 Camacho also appeared in the sitcom, The Wayans Bros., portraying Manuel "Hot Pepper" López.
 He staged a fight against the main character, Marlon "Suckerpunch" Williams (Marlon Wayans).

 Due to his prominence, Camacho became the subject of cultural references in television, music and literature.
 Harry Mullan devoted a chapter to him, titled "It's Macho Time," in his The Book of Boxing Quotations (1988).
 In a 2003 episode of King of the Hill, titled "Boxing Luanne", the titular character Hank Hill remarks "Oh, I get it.
 A little flash… Like Héctor "Macho" Camacho". after placing tassels in the boxing outfit of Luanne Platter.
 Rapper Lil Wayne referred to Camacho and the professional wrestler "Macho Man" Randy Savage in his 2008 single, "Mr. Carter".

 Following retirement, Camacho expanded his role as a television personality.
 In 2010, he took part in ¡Mira Quien Baila!, a reality show that is the American/Spanish-Speaking version of Dancing with the Stars.
 He was the first to be eliminated from the competition.
 Camacho later joined the Univision entertainment news program El Gordo y La Flaca as a Mira Quien Baila critic and entertainment world newscaster.
 In March 2012, Camacho starred on a dating game show titled It's Macho Time, where women competed to be his "girlfriend".
 Currently a written biography is being assembled by Emil "Rocco" Filerino, a lifelong friend and personal manager.
 Another biography, "Macho Time: The Meteoric Rise and Tragic Fall of Hector Camacho", by writer Christian Giudice, was published on October 20, 2020.
-In addition to those books, his son Hector Camacho, Jr. wrote a collaboration with author Dustin Warburton and illustrator Dan Monroe, a comic book named "Macho Dad" in which Camacho is portrayed as a son-carrying, Puerto Rican flag-wearing superhero.
+In addition to those books, his son Hector Camacho Jr. wrote a collaboration with author Dustin Warburton and illustrator Dan Monroe, a comic book named "Macho Dad" in which Camacho is portrayed as a son-carrying, Puerto Rican flag-wearing superhero.
 Macho Dad was released on September 1, 2014.

-Hector's fiancée, Shelly Salemassi, published a book of their real life story called "The Lady and the Ten Time World Champ, Going The Distance With Hector Macho Camacho", which was released on December 1, 2021 by Page Publishing (ISBN 9781662434150).
+Hector's fiancée, Shelly Salemassi, published a book of their real life story called "The Lady and the Ten Time World Champ, Going The Distance With Hector Macho Camacho", which was released on December 1, 2021, by Page Publishing (ISBN 9781662434150).